In and Around Our Homes:

 In addition to the care of the Nepal Orphans Home (NOH) children, our organization supports many other projects.
 Some of these projects are described briefly below.

 Kanti Children’s Hospital: This is our fourth year of supporting terminally ill children in the cancer ward.
 Fresh fruit and food treats are supplied twice a week and birthdays of the children are celebrated, complete with birthday cake, candles, presents, balloons and sweets.
 Support (generally for pain medications) is provided for poor families who cannot afford the medical costs.
-We are hoping to create a “Make A Wish”-type program for these well-deserving children.
+We have created a “Make A Wish”-type program for these well-deserving children.
 The average wish may run up to $500.
-Our monthly support minus medicine, which is not constant, runs $200.
+Our monthly support minus medicine, which is not constant, runs about $200.

 Answering the Call When Needed: When NOH learned of a remote village having run out of rice and other staples and surviving on nettle soup we responded with a delivery of rice, dhal, oil, flour, and salt enough for 24 families to last one month costing $450.

 The good folks of Brushwang Village arriving where the road ends to receive their food

 Scholarships at Skylark School (grades 1–10): Ongoing for nine years, we continue to pay all of the school-related fees for 17 local children.
 The number of children changes annually.
 The cost per child is $300.

 Adult Women’s Education: Now in our third year, more than 250 local adult women attend free daily classes in Math, Computer, English and Nepali at our Chelsea Education and Community Center.
 The classes are offered year-round.
 Monthly teacher salaries for CECC classes run $2,480.

 Comprehensive Math and Computer Lessons: Classes are offered for 55 NOH children daily in order to supplement and support their school instruction.
 This is part of the overall teacher compensation of $2,480 per month.